butterfly-ops/docs/adminpanel.md

 Now, you have a listing page, just working as it was but now, you can add new code blocks to top or bottom of the page.

-> [!TIP]
-> You can use `bin/butterfly publish:admin:template articles list` command to generate customization template.

 ##### Field Based

 You may want to change look & feel or functionality of a specific Object Field.

+> [!TIP]
+> You can use `bin/butterfly publish:admin:template articles list title` command to generate customization template for specific field.

 Example: